 3 Challenges Facing Cleanrooms

-Facilities operating cleanrooms face a host of challenges.
+Facilities managing cleanrooms face a host of challenges.
 In these critical environments, the risks are amplified if left uncontrolled.
 That’s why it’s essential for facility managers to understand current regulations, be aware of contamination risks, and balance costs.

 The most basic challenge for any clean area environment is meeting regulatory standards.